TheShubhamArya/Computer-Vision/Assignment2/readme.md

 <img width="572" alt="Screen Shot 2022-03-10 at 6 54 39 PM" src="https://user-images.githubusercontent.com/60827845/157780805-9fbd88d2-8479-4bf3-8fc6-f884c1acdd3f.png">

 ## 3. RANSAC
 RANSAC randomly selects a number of keypoints between the two images, then finds the line that fits these points and checks how many points fall on or near the line.
-This is repeated for a number of times which can be changed,
+This is repeated for a number of times which is user depended.
+The more iterations we have, the more number of combinations we can explore to find the best fit.
+However, more iterations also mean that it will take longer to find the best model.
 <img width="569" alt="Screen Shot 2022-03-10 at 6 55 46 PM" src="https://user-images.githubusercontent.com/60827845/157780928-f79b090f-3c6a-4c4f-b802-3b628d933b0f.png">

 ## 4. Warping Images
+Images are warped using affine and projective transformation which change the shape, orientation, and size of the image to join 2 images.

 ## 5. Image Stitching
 <img width="559" alt="Screen Shot 2022-03-10 at 6 56 40 PM" src="https://user-images.githubusercontent.com/60827845/157781027-16fd430f-d03e-4889-b87e-b2816ef204dd.png">